mikey-t/db-migrations-dotnet/docs/GettingStarted.md

 > ℹ️ If your project already has NodeJS support and an existing `package.json` file, you will need to taylor some of the specifics to your particular configuration.
 Swig supports any combination of project type (CJS or ESM via package.json `"type": "commonjs"` or `"type": "module"`) and any flavor of syntax, including Typescript.
 For more info, check out the swig-cli [Syntax Options Matrix](https://github.com/mikey-t/swig#swigfile-syntax-options-matrix).

-> ℹ️ Optional: install swig-cli globally so you can use `swig` instead of `npx swig` to run swig tasks: `npm i -g swig-cli@latest`
+> ℹ️ Optional: install swig-cli globally so you can use `swig` instead of `npx swig` to run swig tasks: `npm i -g swig-cli@latest` (or with whatever other method you prefer to install global packages).

-> ℹ️ These instructions assume you're using NodeJS version 18.
+> ℹ️ These instructions assume you're using NodeJS version 24.

 Example steps to setup a project with NodeJS support and a Typescript swigfile: